 If you’re reading silently, you wouldn’t know if you can pronounce a word correctly or not.
 When reading, most people assume that they know how to pronounce a simple-looking word.
 Reality (rather, aberration) comes out when you move your lips.

 This was as a revelation to me.
-And since, I’ve continued my multi-purpose read-aloud practice, harvesting most of my difficult-to-pronounce words through this method.
+And since, I’ve continued my multi-purpose read-aloud practice, which has fetched at least 75 percent of words and names to my pronunciation list.

 After you’ve spotted the words (covered in the previous section), it’s time to learn – and consolidate – their pronunciation.